In the midst of the COVID-19 pandemic, one market saw new. For the last two years, the housing market saw quite the boom.

 On the custom home building front for 2022, things appear to be on the upswing.
 Despite supply chain issues driving up costs for building materials such as lumber, the confidence levels of those turning to new home construction and home builders are increasing.

 Another positive sign for new home construction in 2022 is that despite a dip in the number of new homes being built, the number of permits for new houses increased.

 Building A Custom Home to Make a Better Investment

 Deciding on your next home is one of the biggest decisions you’ll ever make.
 Whether it’s custom built or an existing home, it’s a major expense that you’ll quite literally live with for years.

-Though building a custom home may be the more expensive option, its long-term value is something that money can’t buy.
+Though building a custom home may not be the least expensive option in terms of up-front costs, its long-term value is something that money can’t buy.